apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 Similar to the changes made to the `AnsiblePlaybookCmd` struct, the `AnsibleAdhocCmd` struct no longer executes commands.
 Instead, it now implements the `Commander` interface, responsible for generating commands for execution.
 To adapt your code to these changes, refer to the guidelines provided in the section [Changes on the _AnsiblePlaybookCmd_ struct](#changes-on-the-ansibleplaybookcmd-struct).

+## Changes on the _AnsibleInventoryCmd_ struct

+The `AnsibleInventoryCmd` have undergone significant changes.
+It no longer executes commands, instead, it now implements the `Commander` interface, which is responsible for generating commands for execution.
+To adapt your code to these changes, refer to the guidelines provided in the section [Changes on the _AnsiblePlaybookCmd_ struct](#changes-on-the-ansibleplaybookcmd-struct).

 ## Changes on the _Transformer_ functions

 In version _v2.0.0_, the _github.com/apenella/go-ansible/pkg/stdoutcallback/results_ package has been removed.
 This package previously contained the transformer functions responsible for modifying the output lines of the execution's results.
 This section provides guidance on how to adapt your code to these changes.